Tails Installer 5.0 proposes to upgrade even if the destination stick is already up-to-date

 The aforementioned report suggests solutions, not sure what they're worth.
 Note that fixing this might be tricky, in particular when one considers the case when the destination device has a nightly build installed (it'll always tell it's the next version of Tails, while it's older).

-#1 Updated by u almost 2 years ago
+#1 Updated by u about 2 years ago

 - Assignee set to sajolida

 - Type of work changed from Code to User interface design

 As this is a result of #9005, I'm leaving the ticket here for the time being.
 I think @sajolida should first have a look from an UX point of view before we can write code to fix this issue.
 Assigning this to him, so he can decide how to continue.

 #5 Updated by sajolida about 2 years ago

 I think that the proper solution for that goes through #8862.
 Once we're able to display the version number in Tails Installer: